kaifishr/DroneRacing/README.md

 # BoosterBox

-Making distance without interfering with the environment.
+The goal of BoosterBox is to cover as much distance as possible without colliding with any wall.

 # Method